Spine and Back Pain

 Cause: The most common cause of lumbar spinal stenosis is simply aging.
 Most patients with this condition are 50 or older.
 As people age, the facet joints that stabilize the vertebrae as they stack one on top of the other enlarge.
 As the boney facets grow in size, the openings they create for the nerve roots to exit get smaller, eventually pinching or trapping the nerve.
 This happens especially when standing or walking, when compressive forces in the spine are the greatest.
 Common symptoms of lumbar spinal stenosis include pain and tingling/numbness in the legs and buttocks that gets progressively worse during walking.
 These symptoms are usually relieved almost immediately by simply stopping, sitting and resting.

-Diagnosis: The providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center diagnose lumbar spinal stenosis with advanced technology, such as MRIs or CT scans and contrast dyes.
+Diagnosis: The providers at St. Luke’s Medical Center diagnose lumbar spinal stenosis with advanced technology, such as MRIs or CT scans and contrast dyes.
 These imaging studies inform the specialist if the condition is lateral stenosis, central stenosis, or foraminal stenosis.
 Knowing which form of lumbar spinal stenosis a patient is experiencing allows providers to recommend appropriate treatments.

 Treatment: Relieving the symptoms associated with lumbar spinal stenosis requires a combination of treatments including modifying activities, adding new exercises and physical therapies, taking oral pain medication and receiving epidural injections for inflammation relief.
 Oftentimes these treatments work well together and alleviate the symptoms.
 In rare circumstances in which adequate improvement is not achieved, surgery may be considered.
 However, spinal stenosis surgery is usually only recommended when a patient’s daily quality of life is substantially affected.
 If a patient is still functional, surgery may not be the best route.